linyows/linyows/README.md

 ### Hi there 👋

 I'm linyows.
-I'm a Go, Ruby, PHP, and JavaScript developer working at GMO Pepabo and I do a bunch of open source stuff in Fukuoka, Japan.
-You can also find me on [Twitter](https://twitter.com/linyows).
+I'm a software engineer with Go, Ruby, PHP and JavaScript working at Sakura Internet, Inc. and I do a bunch of open source stuff in Fukuoka, Japan.
+Also I'm research about mail on distributed system.
+You can also find me on [X](https://twitter.com/linyows).
 I haven't muttered at all these days. 🌴

 ![linyows's GitHub stats](https://github-readme-stats.vercel.app/api?username=linyows)